Stabbing Pairwise Intersecting Disks by Five Points: Algorithmic Considerations

 \section{Algorithmic Considerations}

-The proof of \thmref{existence} leads to a simple $O(n \log n)$ time deterministic algorithm for finding a stabbing set of size five.
+The proof of \cref{thm:existence} leads to a simple $O(n \log n)$ time algorithm for finding a stabbing set of size five.
 For this, we need an oracle that decides whether a given set of disks is Helly.
-This has already been done by L\"{o}ffler and van Kreveld~\cite{loffler2010largest}, in a slightly different context:
+This has already been done by L\"{o}ffler and van Kreveld~\cite{loffler2010largest}, in a more general context:

-\begin{lemma}[Theorem~6 in \cite{loffler2010largest}] \lemlab{helly-oracle} Given a set of $n$ disks, the problem of choosing a point in each disk such that the smallest enclosing circle of the resulting point set is as small as possible can be solved in $O(n)$ time. \end{lemma}
+\begin{lemma}[Theorem~6 in \cite{loffler2010largest}] Given a set of $n$ disks, the problem of choosing a point in each disk such that the smallest enclosing circle of the resulting point set has minimum radius can be solved in $O(n)$ deterministic time. \end{lemma}

-Now, the algorithm for finding the five stabbing points works as follows: first, we sort the disks in $\D$ by increasing radius.
-Let $\D = \{D_1, \dots, D_n\}$ be the resulting order.
-Next, we use binary search with the oracle from \lemref{helly-oracle} to determine the smallest index $i^*$ such that $\{D_1, \dots ,\D_{i^*}\}$ is non-Helly.
+Now, an $O(n\log n)$-time algorithm for finding the five stabbing points is based on the analysis in the proof of \cref{thm:existence}.
+It works as follows: first, we sort the disks in $\D$ by increasing radius.
+This takes $O(n\log n)$ time.
+Let $\D = \langle D_1, \dots, D_n \rangle$ be the resulting order.
+Next, we use binary search with the oracle from \cref{lem:helly-oracle} to determine the smallest index $i^*$ such that the prefix $\{D_1, \dots ,D_{i^*}\}$ is non-Helly.
 This yields the disk $D_{i^*}$.
-After that, we use another binary search with the oracle from \lemref{helly-oracle} to determine the smallest index $k < i^*$ such that $\{D_{i^*}, D_1, \dots, D_k\}$ is non-Helly.
-Last, we perform a linear search to find an index $j < k$ such that $\{D_j,D_k,D_{i^*}\}$ is a non-Helly triple.
-Finally, we use \lemref{helly-oracle} to obtain a stabbing point $q$ for the Helly set $\{D_1, \dots ,\D_{i^* - 1}\}$ and the method from the proof of \thmref{existence} to extend $q$ to a stabbing set for the whole set $\D$.
+We have to invoke the oracle $O(\log n)$ times, which gives a total time of $O(n\log n)$ for this step.
+After that, we use another binary search with the oracle from \cref{lem:helly-oracle} to determine the smallest index $k < i^*$ such that $\{D_{i^*}, D_1, \dots, D_k\}$ is non-Helly.
+This costs $O(n\log n)$ time as well.
+Then, we perform a linear search to find an index $j < k$ such that $\{D_j,D_k,D_{i^*}\}$ is a non-Helly triple.
+This step works in $O(n)$ time.
+Finally, we use \cref{lem:helly-oracle} to obtain in $O(n)$ time a stabbing point $q$ for the Helly set $\{D_1, \dots ,D_{i^* - 1}\}$ and the method from the proof of \cref{thm:existence} to extend $q$ to a stabbing set for the whole set $\D$.
+This last step works in $O(1)$ time since the result depends solely on $\{D_j, D_k, D_{i^*}\}$.
+Hence, we can state our claimed theorem. \begin{theorem} Given a set $\D$ of $n$ pairwise intersecting disks in the plane, we can find in $O(n\log n)$ time a set $P$ of five points such that every disk of $\D$ contains at least one point of $P$. \end{theorem}

-The proof of \lemref{helly-oracle} uses the \emph{LP-type framework} by Sharir and Welzl~\cite{SharirWe92,Chazelle01}.
+The proof of \cref{lem:helly-oracle} uses the \emph{LP-type framework} by Sharir and Welzl~\cite{Chazelle01,SharirWe92}.
 As we will see next, a more sophisticated application of the framework directly leads to a deterministic linear time algorithm to find a stabbing set with five points.